Full width project banner image

 Rental yields are strongly connected with how the rent is priced.
 There are a few ways this can go.

-- Pricing yourself out of the market as tenants look elsewhere for accommodation.
+• Pricing yourself out of the market.

-- Possible disputes with tenants if they complain to QCAT about excessive rates.
+• Disputes with tenants if they complain to QCAT about excessive rates.

-- Long vacancy periods that cost you thousands over the course of the year.
+• Long vacancy periods that cost you thousands over the course of the year.

-Rent pricing isn't a simple calculation.
-It depends on:
+Rent pricing depends on:

-- The pricing of comparable properties nearby
+• The pricing of comparable properties.

-- The type of tenant you'll likely be serving
+• The type of tenant you'll likely be serving.

 Tenant retention

-- Exit inspections and cleaning
+• Exit inspections and cleaning.

-- Relisting and advertising
+• Relisting and advertising.

-- New tenant screening
+• New tenant screening.

 Tenant selection and timely communication are factors that can influence tenant retention.